The Vicious Cycle Of Your Memories

 How do we escape this vicious cycle?

 A big problem and an obstacle is step 4 in the sequence: not thinking about these Ex-memories causes guilt because you are under the impression that you MUST think about your Ex, that you have to keep him/her alive in your memories.
-Forgetting him/her would mean betrayal.

-This is WRONG thinking.
-A trick of our minds.
+This is WRONG thinking — a trick of our minds.

 It only means that you refuse to torture yourself.

-Being caught in this vicious cycle of memories really doesn’t have any point.
+Being caught in this vicious cycle of memories doesn't have any point.
 You cannot get your Ex back with it, and you certainly will not gain a clue about the reasons why you broke up in the first place.

 You will only postpone your healing process.

-This is a very important fact to realize.
+It's a critical fact to realize.

 So, break through!
 Don’t allow yourself to be pulled inside.